swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-edit.md

    ```
    have the exact same results for each build step.

+5. We would like to introduce a `--end-edit <NAME>` subcommand (exact name is
+   TBD), which will revert the package manager to the behavior of using the
+   canonically resolved package.

+   As described, this will require removing the `Packages/<NAME>` checkout.
+We
+   need to be very careful about doing this, but this also gives us a good
+   opportunity to communicate to the user if the state on the repository they
+   are editing has not been pushed back into what would be the canonically
+   resolved package.

+   We will most likely defer this feature from the initial implementation and
+   document that users can `rm -rf Packages/<NAME>` to stop editing, until the
+   feature is introduced.

-5. We *may* introduce a metadata file to record the project state and what
+6. We *may* introduce a metadata file to record the project state and what
    packages are editable.
 This would potentially allow us to provide better
    diagnostics to the user, it would also allow us to record an alternate
    location for the editable package.
 The latter would be useful when an author